The meeting you keep having

 The GSC chart is your opening slide.
 It transforms a vague “traffic is down” conversation into a specific diagnostic: are we losing visibility, or is the visibility being absorbed before it converts to clicks?

-Your GSC data shows the pattern.
-The following industry benchmarks prove that the pattern is structural and industry-wide, not specific to your site or your SEO execution.
+Your GSC data shows the pattern at your site.
+The following industry benchmarks prove that the pattern is structural and industry-wide, not specific to your company or your SEO execution.
+This is the evidence that prevents leadership from dismissing it as a local problem.

-Google AI Overviews now trigger on up to 48% of all queries (industry research), up from 2.5% at launch.
+AI-generated answers in Google now trigger on up to 48% of all queries (industry research), up from 2.5% at launch.
 Coverage grew from roughly 12% in 2024 to 48% in early 2026.
 This is not a test feature.
-It is the new default interface for Google Search.
+It is the new default interface for search.

 Zero-click behavior is the majority of all searches